-Billed as Blackwood Convention and using hockey sticks for mic stands, Phish was born 35 years ago tonight at a Christmas semi-formal at the University of Vermont.
+So the story goes, billed as Blackwood Convention and using hockey sticks for mic stands, Phish was born 36 years ago tonight at a Christmas semi-formal at the University of Vermont.
 The band that so many have grown to know and love for their tongue-in-cheek humor, insane on-stage antics, and incredible improvisational prowess, got their start with very humble beginnings.

-You can watch Trey and Fishman discuss their first-ever performance in an amusing interview from Bittersweet Motel at the 09:55 mark in the video below (or watch the full documentary, since there’s really never a bad time).
+Fans can watch Trey and Fishman discuss their first-ever performance in an amusing interview from Bittersweet Motel at the 09:55 mark in the video below–or watch the full documentary, since there’s really never a bad time.

 Phish Talks About Their First Gig – Bittersweet Motel

-The band later paid tribute to this fateful show and their early days as a whole with a special New Year’s performance in celebration of their 30th anniversary on 12/31/13 using their old equipment, a stripped-down stage setup and of course, their hockey stick mic stands.
-You can watch video from the JEMP Truck New Year’s set below:
+The band later paid tribute to their fateful first show, and their early days as a whole, with a special New Year’s Eve performance in celebration of their 30th anniversary on 12/31/13 using their old equipment, a stripped-down stage setup, and of course, their hockey stick mic stands.

 Phish – JEMP Truck Set – 12/31/13

-3+ decades, 2 extended breaks, and hundreds of shows later, Phish is playing as well now as they have at any point in their history.
-They continue to pack venues all across the country and play the music they want to play.
+Over three-and-a-half decades, two extended breaks, and hundreds of shows later, Phish is playing as well now as they have at any point in their history.
+The band continues to pack venues all across the country and play the music they want to play.
 The 3.0 era has provided Trey, Mike, Fish, and Page with the proverbial “shot in the arm,” propelling them to places few could have predicted three and a half decades ago.

-Below, you can listen to some 17 minutes worth of audio from the gig:
+Listen to some 17 minutes’ worth of audio from the first gig in 1983 below.

 Phish (Blackwood Convention) – 12/2/83